saltastro/tacprocess/specs/liaison-page.md

 Physical solution
 =================

-this page will be done using JavaScripts, with  React.js framework and React Redux for data storage.
+this page will be developed using JavaScript, with the React.js framework and React Redux for data storage management.

-All the data necessary to complete this page is should be in the redux store.
+All the data necessary to complete this page should be in the redux store.
-From the store the page only need proposals, user and SALTAstronomers.
+From the store, the page only needs proposals, user and SALTAstronomers.
 Data should have or be like:

 - user {Json} with keys
-    - 'usename' as primary key/ id {str}
+    - 'username' as a primary key/ id {str}
-    - roles {array} of object with keys
+    - roles {array} of objects with keys
       - type {str}
       - partners {array} of str